FM2233/from-patterns-to-reasoning/README.md

   Li, Weihua and Lan, Hao and Chen, Junbin and Feng, Ke and Huang, Ruyi. [[Paper](https://ieeexplore.ieee.org/abstract/document/10143698)]

-- **The Interpretable Reasoning and Intelligent Decision-Making Based on Event Knowledge Graph With LLMs in Fault Diagnosis Scenarios.** `IEEE` `2025`
+- **The Interpretable Reasoning and Intelligent Decision-Making Based on Event Knowledge Graph With LLMs in Fault Diagnosis Scenarios.** `IEEE Transactions on Instrumentation and Measurement` `2025`

   Men, ChangHao and Han, Yu and Wang, Ping and Tao, JianYuan and Huang, Cheng-Geng. [[Paper](https://ieeexplore.ieee.org/abstract/document/10925425)]

-- **Intelligent Fault Diagnosis and Visual Interpretability of Rotating Machinery Based on Residual Neural Network.** `Online` `2022`
+- **Intelligent Fault Diagnosis and Visual Interpretability of Rotating Machinery Based on Residual Neural Network基于残差神经网络的旋转机械智能故障诊断与可视化解释.** `Measurement` `2022`

   Yu, Shihang and Wang, Min and Pang, Shanchen and Song, Limei and Qiao, Sibo. [[Paper](https://www.sciencedirect.com/science/article/pii/S0263224122004778)]
 </details>